ysyk2021/the-art-of-effective-problem-solving-techniques-you-need-to-know/src/chapter-4-2.md

-Chapter 4: Developing Solutions with Creative Thinking: Strategies for Brainstorming and Idea Generation
+Strategies for Brainstorming and Idea Generation
 ========================================================================================================

 Creative thinking is essential for effective problem-solving.
 In this chapter, we will discuss strategies for brainstorming and idea generation to develop solutions using creative thinking.